 SpacePolicyOnline.com provides news, information and analysis about the policy aspects of the full scope of the U.S. space program -- civil (NASA, NOAA, FAA/OCST, and other civil agencies), military (DOD and the intelligence community), and commercial -- as well as international space activities and space law.
 Many excellent websites already exist about NASA's space activities, but the space program is much more than NASA.

 Gabriele Betancourt-Martinez joined SpacePolicyOnline.com as a correspondent in July 2013.
-She is a third year PhD student studying astrophysics at the University of Maryland, College Park, and does her research at NASA/Goddard Space Flight Center.
+She is a PhD student studying astrophysics at the University of Maryland, College Park, and does her research at NASA/Goddard Space Flight Center.
 Before starting graduate school, she was a Lloyd V. Berkner Space Policy Intern with the Space Studies Board of the National Academies, and a consultant for the European Science Foundation, European Space Sciences Committee in Strasbourg, France.
 She has a B.S. in Astronomy and Physics from Yale University.

-Raymon Furth joined SpacePolicyOnline.com as a correspondent in September 2013.
-He is an astronomy student at the University of Colorado, Boulder.
-He is currently serving in an internship position in Washington, D.C. supporting the Assistant Vice President of Research and Federal Relations with the University of Colorado Office of Government Relations, focusing on science policy related to university research.
+Raymon Furth was a SpacePolicyOnline.com correspondent from September-December 2013 while serving in an internship position in Washington, D.C. supporting the Assistant Vice President of Research and Federal Relations with the University of Colorado Office of Government Relations (he is an astronomy student at the university's Boulder campus).
 He previously was a research assistant at CU-Boulder’s Center of Astrophysics and Space Astronomy and an undergraduate teaching assistant in the Department of Astrophysics and Planetary Science.
 His poster session on Studies in Stellar Spectroscopy Using the Sommers-Bausch Observatory 24” Telescope was presented at the American Physical Society’s regional meeting in Socorro, NM in October 2012.